GBG7/rpsjavascript/README.md

 # SneakPeak
 Sneak Peak of my capabilities.
-This is a rock-paper-scissors game I made using JavaScript.
+This is a rock-paper-scissors game I made using JavaScript Processing JS library

 Khanacademy compatible only
 Run with this compiler: